French National-Collectivist Party: Decline and disappearance

+Posterity

 Shortly after the Liberation of Paris, the PFNC and LVF were formally charged as "anti-national groups", and had their offices raided by the French Forces of the Interior.
 Following the full reconquest of France in 1944, Clémenti withdrew with other collaborators to safety in Germany; he was then able to obtain asylum in Switzerland, where he continued to publish essays explaining his beliefs.
 Also hunted by the Resistance, Labat escaped to Spain.
-In December 1944, France's Provisional Government defined all members of the PFNC active after January 1, 1941 as guilty of indignité nationale.
+In December 1944, France's Provisional Government defined all members of the PFNC active after January 1, 1941, as guilty of indignité nationale.
 Dursort escaped scrutiny and passed himself off as a Resistance veteran, being enlisted by the Rally of the French People.

-Clémenti's European nationalism was revised to include talk of an anti-communist alliance between SS veterans and the right-wing of French, German and Italian resistance movements.
+Clémenti's European nationalism was revised to include talk of an anti-communist alliance between SS veterans and the right wing of French, German and Italian resistance movements.
 He also revised his anti-Soviet stance, claiming that Russia would learn to shed Marxism in exchange for a "national socialism" of the "Third Way".
 In 1951, he became co-founder and publicist for the New European Order (NOE), which also included Gaston-Armand Amaudruz, René Binet, Pino Rauti, Fritz Rössler, and Paul van Tienen.
 Researchers Jean-Yves Camus and Nicolas Lebourg conclude that Clémenti fitted well with the Europeanist trend of neo-fascism: "Immediately after the collapse of the Axis powers, Fascist militants saw a united Europe as the justification for their previous positions and as the horizon of expectation that could legitimize their continued political struggle.
 In particular, [their] pro-Russian leanings [...] allowed them to claim that their plans for Europe could be a solution to the Cold War."